Typical Problems Leading to Delays, Cost Overruns, and Claims on Process Plant and Offshore Oil and Gas Projects

-In an effort to initiate the EPC phase of a project as quickly as possible, owners may prematurely send out their FEED packages to engineering and construction contractors seeking lump sum bids.
+In an effort to initiate the EPC phase of a project as quickly as possible, owners may prematurely send out their FEED oil and gas project packages to engineering and construction contractors seeking lump sum bids.
 Unfortunately, consequences of such decisions can be one or more of the following:

 - Highly qualified EPC firms will decline to bid, leaving the owner without confidence that its project can successfully proceed;

 - Highly qualified EPC firms will submit bids, but will include large contingencies which may make the project uneconomical;

 - Highly qualified EPC firms will recommend that the owner convert its contract basis from lump sum to reimbursable in an effort to reduce the EPC contractor’s risk but provide the owner with reduced confidence as to the true capital cost of the project; and

 - Lower-tier contractors who are eager to enter a new market will submit lump sum bids.
 If they are successful, problems with the FEED documents will eventually be identified and large change orders, cost overruns, and delays will result during the execution of the project.
 If the owner refuses to accept the requested change orders, the contractor may default rather than risk financial ruin.